WordPress Optimize

 #8 Clean up database

 In addition to images and scripts, your database can also become too large.
-There are practical tools to keep your database lean, including the WP-Optimize plugin.
+There are also practical tools for keeping your database nice and slim, including the WP-Optimize plugin.

 #9 Pingbacks and trackbacks